Rallis India fixes June 4 record date for ₹3 dividend

 1 Day5 Days1 Month6 Months1 Year5 Years

-How does Rallis India's ₹3.00 per share dividend for FY26 compare to its dividend payout history, and does it signal a sustained improvement in profitability or a one-time distribution?
+How does Rallis India's ₹3.00 per share dividend for FY2026 compare to its dividend payouts over the past five years, and does this signal a sustained improvement in profitability?

 Rallis India Q4 & FY26 Earnings Call: Revenue Grows 9% to ₹2897 Cr, Seeds and CSM Drive Performance